 When thinking about a mortgage, one of the main decisions you need to make is how long you want it for.
 This is known as your mortgage term and is the length of time you have to repay your mortgage.

-A standard mortgage term lasts for 25 years but there are also shorter terms available, such as 6 months or 5 years, as well as longer terms, such as 30 or 40 years.
+A standard mortgage term lasts for 25 years.
+However, shorter terms are also available, such as 6 months or 5 years, as well as longer terms, such as 30 or 40 years.
 There are pros and cons to both ends of the scale but ultimately you need to ensure that you can repay your mortgage comfortably without paying more interest than is necessary.

 An overview of the pros and cons